 Practical Reality

 The IRD has no crypto-specific guidance, classification, or enforcement capability.
-Tax collection has declined significantly since the coup, with the formal tax base shrinking as economic activity shifted to the informal sector.
+Tax collection has declined sharply since the coup, with the formal tax base shrinking as economic activity shifted to the informal sector.
 Individual crypto transactions are not monitored.
 The widespread use of USDT for everyday transactions operates entirely outside the formal tax system.

 Cashback TypeTax When ReceivedTax When Spent/SoldOptimal Strategy